EDUCATOR PREPARATION PROGRAM ADMISSION REQUIREMENTS

 Downloadable EPP Application Checklists

-Students may submit their EPP application packet by scheduling an appointment with a CSS program advisor who will review their documents.
+Students may submit their EPP application packet online through the link provided below (the link will be active when the application window is open).
 After review and final approval of the packet, EPP applicants must attend the EPP Admission Workshop.
 Admission into the EPP is not secured until attending the workshop.

 Downloadable EPP Admission Process